apstndb/resourcemanctl/README.md

-List projects in organization with billing account and folder path
+List projects in organization with billing account and folder path.
+It takes long time because projects.getBillingInfo is called for each projects sequentially.

 ## Example output